-This calculation has been performed on a standard GRS PC with INTEL ® CORETM i7-7700 processors at 3.60 GHz under the 64-bit operating system Windows 10 Enterprise.
-It took about 5 CPU-min for the simulation of the 55 hours of the experiment.
+The calculations, ATHLET-CD 3.3.1 and ATHLET-CD 3.4 both, have been performed on a standard GRS PC with INTEL ® CORE[TM] i7-7700 processors at 3.60 GHz under the 64-bit operating system Windows 10 Enterprise.
+With the new code version, the required, already short CPU-min of 5 reduced on about 1.4 CPU-min for the total simulation time of 55 hours.

-Fig. 5.93 and Fig. 5.97 show the resulting averaged melt temperatures in simulation compared to the experimental result for L10 and L11, respectively.
+Fig. 5.86 and Fig. 5.89 show the resulting averaged melt temperatures in simulation compared to the experimental result and to the previous calculations (ATHLET-CD 3.3.1) for L10 and L11, respectively.
 The temperature distributions reflected the five heat stages.
-The calculation results agree with the experimental result, particularly during the second and fourth heat stages in both cases.
-During the heating stages with higher power, the temperature is slightly underestimated and during the lower power heating stage the temperature is overestimated in the calculations.
+The calculation results agree with the experimental result, particularly during the second and fourth heat stages in case of L11 and in the first and fifth stages in L10 case.
+In the third stage the temperatures are slightly underestimated in both cases.
+The temperatures with the new code version are about 20% closer as the version ATHLET-CD 3.3.1 in case of L10 stage 3, with a total difference of about 7 degrees compared to the experimental results.

 One of the reasons of the minor deviations is that the stand-alone AIDA module does not consider the temperature dependence of the material properties.
 Hence, these are given as a constant value in the input data.
-According of the results the material properties used describe the material very well at 295 °C.
+According of the results the material properties used describe the material well at 295 °C. The comparison of the current code version with the previous version shows very well that the recent improvements in AIDA do not have a significant impact on the homogeneous pool modelling.

-The measured and predicted inner and outer wall temperatures for L10 test are given in Fig. 5.94 and Fig. 5.95.
+The measured and predicted inner and outer wall temperatures for L10 test are given in Fig. 5.87 and Fig. 5.88.
 The comparison is based on the measurement data given in /PAN 18/.
 Both the calculated inner and outer wall temperatures agree well with the experimental results.
 The small differences can be an artefact of the assumption of a well-mixed homogeneous molten pool with one average temperature in the calculation.
 The aforementioned shape-factor to consider the hemispherical lower head compensates for this assumption only to a certain degree.
-Furthermore, the non-exactly defined material properties, particularly enthalpy difference and heat capacity, have an effect of the heat transfer and crust formation calculations.
+Therefore, the best agreement can be observed about at the upper half of the molten pool (about 50 degrees at inner wall and about 60 degrees at outer wall).
+Furthermore, the correlation chosen to calculate the heat transfer, the non-exactly defined material properties, particularly enthalpy difference and heat capacity, have an effect of the heat transfer and crust formation calculations.